Stratasys (SSYS)

 Eitan Zamir, Chief Financial Officer

 Eitan Zamir was appointed Chief Financial Officer of Stratasys in February 2022.
-He joined Stratasys in 2019 and previously served as the company's Vice President of Finance, overseeing external financial reporting, accounting, tax, treasury, and Sarbanes-Oxley compliance.
-Mr. Zamir has significant expertise in financial reporting, the U.S. regulatory environment, debt and equity financing, and complex M&A transactions.
-Before joining Stratasys, he spent nearly two decades at PwC, including seven years as a Partner in Tel-Aviv and New York, advising large multinational U.S.-traded enterprises.
+He previously served as Stratasys' VP of Finance since 2019, where he was responsible for overseeing all external financial reporting, accounting, tax, treasury, and Sarbanes-Oxley compliance.
+Zamir possesses expertise in financial reporting, the U.S. regulatory environment, debt and equity financing, and complex M&A transactions, which have been vital in his leadership roles related to capital raising and M&A activities at Stratasys.
+Before joining Stratasys, he spent nearly two decades at PwC, including seven years as a Partner in Tel-Aviv and New York.

 Amir Kleiner, Chief Operating Officer